What Causes Translucency in Teeth?

 How Can I Prevent Enamel Erosion?

 You should also practice good oral hygiene to remove plaque in a timely fashion before it can erode your tooth enamel.
 This means that you should brush your teeth twice each day and floss daily.
-Make sure you visit your dentist for routine teeth cleaning appointments too to maintain optimal oral health.
+Make sure you visit your dentist for routine teeth cleaning appointments too to maintain the best oral health.